mar10/nutree/docs/sphinx/ug_graphs.rst

 .. note::
     :class:`~nutree.tree.Tree` (and :class:`~nutree.typed_tree.TypedTree` even
-    more so) have features that make mapping to a graph easy.
+    more so) has features that make mapping to a graph easy.
     However it still is a `tree` at heart. |br|
     If you are looking for a data model with full graph support, links between arbitrary nodes, advanced navigation methods, or SPARQL queries,have a look